Citizen Science Central, Cornell Lab of Ornithology

 About the Science

-- Produced by Citizen Science Central, Cornell Lab of Ornithology; it is also on the website of the National Phenology Network.
+- Produced by Citizen Science Central, Cornell Lab of Ornithology; slides are also on the website of the National Phenology Network.

 About the Pedagogy

-- By giving examples of citizen science with a focus on seasonal changes observed in plants and animals, this slide show will encourage students and other citizens to develop and share their own quality data sets.
+- By giving examples of citizen science with a focus on seasonal changes observed in plants and animals, these slide shows will encourage students and other citizens to develop and share their own quality data sets.

 - This is a great opportunity to introduce the concept of Citizen Science to students.